ajstrongdev/SCAchat/README.md

 SCAchat (SCA Chatting Application) is a self-hosted chatting application similar to AOL Instant Messenger.
 The chatting application is privacy-respecting and does not store any messages or user-data.
 Once a session has ended, all messages are gone.

-SCAchat is not hosted anywhere centrally, rather you can independantly host your own instance of Chadachat by utilising the code.
+SCAchat is not hosted anywhere centrally, rather you can independantly host your own instance of SCAchat by utilising the code.

 ## Installation